zoews/zoews.github.io/_posts/2018-08-21-custom-scalar-pt1.md

 Note that in Python, the **main()** function is a way to encapsulate everything we wish to do in a program when we call it from the command line.
 When paired with an **if __name__ == "__main__" : main()** block, the **main()** function will be called when you run the Python program from the command line.
 This also helps prevent a common problem if you were to import **generate_scalar_network.py** as a module in another program (in the same way we imported json, NetworkX, etc.) Python will actually go ahead and immediately run anything in a module that isn't contained within a function.
 As a result, if we have our code dangling outside of the **main()** function, it will behave just as planned when we run it from the command line... but may do strange, out-of-order things if we import it in our program.
 (We can still call main() in the future even after importing the program as a module, however!
 We would do this by calling generate_scalar_network.main())

-(I only learned how to do this very, very recently, and so I am excited to share it here!)

 Here is the code we'll need to carry out our program, all packaged in a tidy **main()** function, as well as the __name__ block discussed above: